-The only way for me to get optimal results and the most fun is to use light gear and fishing with pike float on with a small circle hook.
+The only way for me to get optimal results and the most fun is to use light gear and fish with a pike float on with a small circle hook.
 Then nick the live prawn through its back ( so it can stick flicker in the water) then add another.
 If bass is around they will nail it before you can put the rod down.

 My mate was using a normal rig with a 4-ounce weight on a pulley rig.
-The only downside to this is the prawns tend to come off too easily when you cast out and the bait and weight hit the water.
+The only downside to this is the prawns tend to come easily when you cast out and the bait and weight hit the water.

 This has got to be my personal favourite bait for bass.
 In 2019, I smashed my previous PB (personnel best) on peeler crab.
 I had two bass in the space of a week, one of 11 pounds and the other 9 pounds 2.
 It just goes to show you for all the years I have been fishing, I have still never caught a bass like that.

 Around our neck of the woods, you usually get to find peeler crabs from May onwards.
 You have to be pretty quick though, once the crabs start their moult there is a good amount of people trying to capitalise on them.
-People sell them to tackle shops so if you had a couple of hundreds you are going to be quids in.
+People sell them to tackle shops so if you had a couple of hundred, you are going to be quids in.

 If you’re anything like me, sometimes, I would just rather go out and buy them hence why there are so many people crabbing at that time of the year.

 Not only have you the common Shore crab you also can find Pungers and Velvet crabs.
 To me, the Velvet crabs are of a rather vicious nature.
-Sometimes, its as if they’re just waiting for you to put your hands under their rock.
+Sometimes, it’s as if they’re just waiting for you to put your hands under their rock.